pinballsp/DMDMK66/128x32 firmware/README.md

 <b>Update firmware Instructions</b>
 <br><br>
 Uncompress RAR file and copy dmdmk66.bin file to your SD card (FAT32 formated).
 Insert the SD card into your DMDMK66.
-The next time you start your DMDMK66, it will update automatically. <br>
+The next time you start your DMDMK66, it will update automatically. <br><br>
 When install a new version, remove the dmdmk66.txt file from your SD card, because may be there are new paramaters available, as soon as your DMDMK66 start will create a new dmdmk66.txt configuration file, you may edit to modify configuration (colors, brightness level, palettes, etc...)
 <br><br>
 <b>Configuration Instructions</b>